-Here’s an interview with Jennifer Karpus-Romain, executive director for Transportation Marketing & Sales Association (TMSA), who details why integrating technology is valuable to a company’s operations, with excerpts publishing in Food Logistics’ Nov/Dec 2022 issue.
+Here’s an interview with Tom Madrecki, VP of supply chain and logistics, Consumer Brands Association, who details why government needs to play a bigger role in investing in manufacturing, addressing key gaps and supporting infrastructure, with excerpts publishing in Food Logistics’ Nov/Dec 2022 issue.
 [CLICK HERE to read the article in full].

 Food Logistics: What are some of the main trends or challenges set to disrupt supply chains in 2023 (be specific)?